Satsails/Satsails/README.md

 # About Satsails

-Satsails is a self-custodial Bitcoin and Liquid Network platform that offers non-custodial atomic swaps across Bitcoin, Lightning, and Liquid.
+Satsails is a self-custodial Bitcoin and Liquid Network platform that Bitcoin, Lightning, and Liquid.
 The philosophy of Satsails is to become a platform for everything and anything Bitcoin.
 Many more features are coming soon!

-We are committed to being open source and transparent, offering a non-custodial service.
+We are committed to being open source and transparent, offering a non-custodial service for bitcoin and liquid.

+Currently our Lightning is custodial and operated by Coinos.
+This was a decision made to focus on usability.
+News should be coming soon about other Lightning options

 **Everything we build is designed to be held and operated by you.
 We either use on-device technology or connect you to partner companies.**